-- Index Exchange-traded funds: These are the most common type of exchange-traded fund.
+- Index Exchange traded fund type: These are the most common type of exchange traded fund.
 They copy the entire portfolio, part or make a similar portfolio to another index e.g. stock index, bond index.
 They usually hold in their portfolios the exact content of the index or a representative sample and can deviate slightly, usually by a 5% – 20%, using futures, options, and swap contracts and the presence of stock not found in the index.

-- Fixed-Income funds: Fixed-income securities such as bonds and fixed income exchange-traded funds do not respond easily to the market’s swing and are therefore less volatile while still providing a stream of income.
+- Fixed-Income ETF type: Fixed-income securities such as bonds and fixed income exchange traded funds do not respond easily to the market’s swing and are therefore less volatile and low risk ETF investment while still providing a stream of income.
 It is therefore recommended that a part of the portfolio be invested in fixed income securities.

-- Inverse Exchange-traded funds: These are specifically constructed to profit from a decline in the value of the underlying benchmark.
+- Inverse ETF type: These are specifically constructed to profit from a decline in the value of the underlying benchmark.
 It is similar to a type of investment involving holding short positions or using a complex arrangement of advanced investment strategies to make gain from declining prices.

-- Currency exchange-traded funds: In a bid to isolate or support one’s investment from the fall of the American dollar, a currency exchange-traded fund is prescribed.
+- Currency exchange traded funds: In a bid to isolate or support one’s investment from the fall of the American dollar, a currency ETF type is prescribed.
 They are funds based on the price of a foreign currency.
 They were developed due to the strengthening of other currencies with respect to the dollar.
-It is counterintuitive to buy holdings of foreign companies because most of them trade shares based on dollar prices so currency exchange-traded funds can be used.
+It is counterintuitive to buy holdings of foreign companies because most of them trade shares based on dollar prices so currency exchange traded funds can be used.

 What is the risk associated with investing in ETF?

-Exchange-traded funds offer the flexibility of stocks with the financial safety of a fund.
-Exchange-traded funds have a higher daily liquidity and typically cost lower than mutual funds.
-And best of all, exchange-traded funds are an efficient way of reducing tax deductions and maximizing profit without having the Internal Revenue Service after you.
-Why wouldn’t you invest in exchange-traded funds?
+Various Exchange traded fund types offer the flexibility of stocks with the financial safety of a fund.
+Exchange traded funds have higher daily liquidity and typically cost lower than mutual funds.
+In most cases, ETF risk is much lower than investing in regular stocks due to diversification.
+And best of all, exchange traded funds are an efficient way of reducing tax deductions and maximizing profit without having the Internal Revenue Service after you.
+Why wouldn’t you invest in exchange traded funds?